 • The key target audience is families with primary school aged children.
 Where possible the project should be offered to low income families, or those with no access to bikes.

 • Engagement is through schools and children’s provisions in the area.
-Twitter and social media can also help to reach those who might not fully engagement with children’s schools.
+Twitter and social media can also help to reach those who might not fully engage with children’s schools.

 • Posters and flyers, available both at events and for targeted promotion, help to spread the word by traditional methods.